paryswest/_pizza-generator/README.md

 # Too Hungry to Decide
 A random topping generator for all pizza lovers alike!
 If you love pizza, this app is surely something that you'll....wanna sink your teeth in to.
+Vegetarian Friendly! 🥬

 **Link to project:** Coming soon!